splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/use-cases-intro.rst

 .. _use-cases-alerts-detectors:

 ********************************************************
-Alerts and detectors use case library
+Use case: Alerts and detectors use case library
 ********************************************************

 .. meta::